trustedsec/CS-Remote-OPs-BOF/README.md

 |schtasksstop| Stop a running scheduled task|
 |setuserpass| Set a user's password|
 |shspawnas| A misguided attempt at injecting code into a newly spawned process|
+|shutdown| Shutdown or reboot a local or remote computer, with or without a warning/message
 |slack_cookie| Collect the Slack authentication cookie from a Slack process|
 |unexpireuser| Set a user account to never expire|
 |ghost_task| Add/Delete a ghost task.